Junxian-Shen/Junxian-Shen.github.io/_pages/about.md

 News
 ======

+- I will serve as a Reviewer for *IEEE Transactions on Information Forensics & Security (T-IFS)* (2025).
 - I will serve as the Publication Co-Chair for [the 1st Workshop on Next-Generation Network Observability (NGNO)](https://conferences.sigcomm.org/sigcomm/2025/workshop/ngno/), please submit your great work.

 Recent Publication Highlights